grnet/synnefo/docs/source/devguide.rst

 ======================  ============================================
 Request Parameter Name  Value
 ======================  ============================================
-update                  Do not replace metadata/policy (no value parameter)
+format                  Optional hash list reply type (can be ``json`` or ``xml``) update                  Do not replace metadata/policy (no value parameter)
 ======================  ============================================

-No reply content/headers, except when uploading data, where the reply consists of a list of hashes for the blocks received (in a simple text format, with one hash per line).
+No reply content/headers, except when uploading data, where the reply consists of a list of hashes for the blocks received (in the format specified).

 The operation will overwrite all user defined metadata, except if ``update`` is defined.
 To change policy, include an ``X-Container-Policy-*`` header with the name in the key.
 If no ``X-Container-Policy-*`` header is present, no changes will be applied to policy.
 The ``update`` parameter also applies to policy - deleted values will revert to defaults.
 To delete/revert a specific policy directive, use ``update`` and an empty header value.
 See container ``PUT`` for a reference of policy directives.